Bhabaniswain77/vottingApp/README.md

 Voting App Backend
-This is the backend service for a Voting App built with [mention the framework and language, e.g., Node.js, Express, MongoDb, etc.].
+This is the backend service for a Voting App built with [framework and language, e.g., Node.js, Express, MongoDb, etc.].
 This backend manages user registration, authentication, and voting functionality, allowing users to vote on various topics securely.

 Features
 User Authentication (Register/Login)